January 2018 to July 2019

-Chrysalis will be a new mobile arts, culture and learning space made in 2018 - 2019 by the hands and imagination of people who live or work in the Bio Region of South Devon.
+Chrysalis was a mobile arts, culture and learning space made in 2018 - 2019 by the hands and imagination of people living or working in the Bio-Region of South Devon.

 Encounters would like to introduce you to The Making of Chrysalis.

-Chrysalis will be a new mobile arts, culture and learning space made in 2018 - 2019 by the hands and imagination of people who live or work in the Bio Region of South Devon.
+Chrysalis was a mobile arts, culture and learning space made in 2018 - 2019 by the hands and imagination of people living or working in the Bio Region of South Devon.
 Work began on Chrysalis in January 2018.
-Once finished later in 2019 Chrysalis will be an inspirational resource for local people to use for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.
+Finished later in 2019, Chrysalis was an inspirational resource for local people to use for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.

 “We want to ensure that people of all ages and backgrounds from rural hamlets to larger villages and towns across this region have the opportunity to inform and be part of the design and build of this new mobile communal space that could serve and inspire them in the future.”

-Chrysalis is an environmentally motivated space.
-Its creation will consider circular economy and ecological design solutions to waste, water, food, energy, materials and it will emerge from repurposing, hands on building and make and renovating.
-It will promote sustainability, reuse and recycling and provide an example of co-created work, embodying the values of Encounters and able to withstand and respond to future change.
+Chrysalis was an environmentally motivated space.
+Its creation considered circular economy and ecological design solutions to waste, water, food, energy, materials and it emerged from repurposing, hands on building and make and renovating.
+It promoted sustainability, reuse and recycling and provided an example of co-created work, embodying the values of Encounters and able to withstand and respond to future change.

 Following an extensive programme of creative consultation and co-design workshops, and user interviews with different community groups and individuals a brief for Chrysalis was drawn up.